-Either fork mounting or with a frame-holder which grabs the bike downtube.
-Good security - the bikes/cycles are locked to the carrier, the carrier can be locked to the bars, and the bikes/cycles are out of harm's way IF you watch out for overhead barriers and low branches, and AVOID multi-storey car parks and your own garage or car port.
-You'll probably be able to fit at least 4 bikes/cycles on the roof, or perhaps 2 or 3 bikes together with a long roof box.
-Most of these carriers will only fit to standard 32mm by 22mm roof bars or slotted oval shaped aluminium aerobars.
+There are three types of roof mount - frame holder, fork holder, and tyre holder, where the carrier grips one tyre or both tyres.
+They usually have good security - the bikes are locked to the carrier, the carrier can be locked to the bars (apart for the CRUZ Bici-Rack), and the bikes are out of harm's way as long as you watch out for overhead barriers and low branches, and avoid multi-storey car parks and your own garage or car port.
+You'll often be able to fit 4 bikes on the roof, or perhaps 2 or 3 bikes together with a narrow/medium width roof box if you have a set of aluminium T-Track bars.
+Most of these carriers will fit to standard 32mm by 22mm roof bars, or slotted aluminium aerobars.

-The decision about whether to go for steel carriers or relatively expensive aluminium carriers won't just be influenced by price.
-(Don't worry about corrosion; all the steel carriers we sell are made from polyester or powder coated rustproofed steel.)
-Apart from the CRUZ Bici-rack and Thule FreeRide (which hold tubes to 80mm) bike downtubes greater than 50mm diameter simply won't fit on the cheaper steel carriers.
-The Atera and Thule aluminium cycle carriers not only hold bigger downtubes, and look very smart, but they are also much easier to use.
+The Atera and Thule aluminium cycle carriers not only hold bigger down tubes, and look very smart, but they are also much easier to use.
 If you have to lean over towards the centre of the car you'll appreciate the benefits of a quick catch / quick release handle at shoulder height.
 Many people with 4 bikes/cycles will therefore choose to put two easier-to-use carriers in the middle of the roof, and cheaper ones on the sides.

 These fit any standard 50mm tow ball, including detachable tow balls.
-Up to 4 bikes/cycles can be carried on most vehicles, including 4 x 4s with rear mounted spare wheels - it depends on the maximum permitted tow ball nose weight.
+Up to 4 bikes can be carried on most vehicles; up to three on most vehicles with a rear mounted spare wheel, but again, this will be dependent on the nose weight on the vehicle.